+Shop fronts

-19.1 Shop fronts and display windows: Wherever shop fronts of merit survive they should be retained.
-Early 20th century shop fronts such as those with Art Nouveau or early Art Deco details can be as unusual as 18th or 19th century examples.
+Wherever shop fronts of merit survive they should be retained.
+Early 20th century shop fronts such as those with art nouveau or early art deco details can be as unusual as 18th or 19th century examples.
 Features of value such as blinds in blind boxes, shutters in shutter boxes against an upright and stall-risers are often concealed beneath later facings.
 Premises where works to shop fronts are proposed should always be inspected and the possible survival of old features checked.

-There are many examples of first floor display windows, and infrequent examples of second floor ones.
+There are sometimes examples of first floor display windows, and infrequent examples of second floor ones.
 These date from the late 19th and early 20th century and give a characteristic appearance which should be preserved.
-Proposals to remove a modern shop front to restore an elevation to its previous designed appearance matching the rest of a terrace can usually be encouraged, but should be viewed with caution in cases where the shop front is of interest in itself.
+Proposals to remove a modern shop front to restore an elevation to its previous designed appearance matching the rest of a terrace can usually be encouraged but should be viewed with caution in cases where the shop front is of interest in itself.

-19.2 Shop blinds and security grilles: Retractable apron blinds covered in canvas are often characteristic features of historic shop fronts and should be retained.
+Shop blinds and security grilles: Retractable apron blinds covered in canvas are often characteristic features of historic shop fronts and should be retained.
 Modern plastic canopies are not acceptable.

 External steel roller shutters are not suitable for historic shop fronts.
-Traditional timber shutters give reasonable protection: laminated glass and internal chain-link screens are modern alternatives.
+Traditional timber shutters give reasonable protection: laminated glass and internal chainlink screens are modern alternatives.
 Traditional stall-risers are an effective deterrent to 'ram-raiders', as are small shop windows between masonry piers.

-19.3 New shop fronts: New shop fronts should be designed in sympathy with the rest of the elevation and incorporate any ground floor details of interest.
+New shop fronts: New shop fronts should be designed in sympathy with the rest of the elevation and incorporate any ground floor details of interest.
 Large inserted plate-glass shop fronts without any visual support for the upper part of the premises can have an unfortunate effect, and shop fronts should not extend into the storey above or alter the proportion of first floor windows.
 Modern materials such as plastics are to be avoided as facings.
 The fascia board should not be out of scale with the building as a whole and should usually be finished at the top with console brackets and a cornice or other capping.
 Not only is this the traditional treatment for shop fronts, but the cornice provides an architectural division between the modern shop front and the older upper floors.